Awesome

 Getting started

-A data perimeter is a set of preventive guardrails to help ensure that only your trusted identities are accessing trusted resources from expected networks.
+A data perimeter is a set of preventive controls to help ensure that only your trusted identities are accessing trusted resources from expected networks.
 To get started with data perimeters on AWS, review the following resources:

 Policy types